stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/configure-probes/configure-probes.md

     Awesome! you made it

-1. Run `tilt down` to delete the application and related configuration from the namespace
+1. Run `tilt down` to delete the application and related configuration from the namespace.

+Good Job!
+Let's move on to next tutorial, where we'll see how we can persist data of our application.